 Address: Dompl.
 7, 96049 Bamberg, Germany

-The Rose Garden is a beautiful place to relax and enjoy the spring air.
-This garden, located in the center of Bamberg’s Old Town, is a popular destination for tourists.
+Outside, the famous Rose Garden is one of the most popular Bamberg attractions and a beautiful place to relax and enjoy the spring air.
 The rose maze and shop are also worth visiting.
-The restaurant at this garden is open year-round, serving traditional German food for breakfast and lunch.
+And the garden’s restaurant is open all year round, serving traditional German food for breakfast and lunch.

 Address: Dominikanerstraße 6, 96049 Bamberg, Germany

-When you visit Bamberg, you need to go to Schlenkerla, which is a brewery in Bamberg that has been brewing beer for over 500 years.
-The brewery distributes to over 40 countries and produces about 25,000 hl of beer annually, but it’s most famous for its smoked malt.
+When you visit Bamberg, you must visit Schlenkerla Brewery, which has been crafting beer for over 500 years.
+The brewery distributes to over 40 countries and produces about 25,000 hl of its delicious product annually.

 Address: Am Schloß 6, 96170 Lisberg, Germany

 Located a few kilometers west of Bamberg, Lisberg Castle makes for a delightful day trip from the city.